YoniLabell/GitHub-Security-Automation/README.md

 # GitHub-Security-Automation

-This Python script is designed to manage various aspects of a GitHub repository, including listing contributors, checking for the existence of specific files (`SECURITY.md`, issue templates), examining repository settings, and listing GitHub Actions workflows.
-It also allows for the retrieval of branch protection settings for a specified branch.
+This Python script is designed to manage various aspects of a GitHub repository, including listing contributors, checking for the existence of specific files (`SECURITY.md`, issue templates), examining repository settings.
 # Repository Access Control Best Practices

 ## Principle of Least Privilege (PoLP)